WitchingHr/WitchingHr/README.md

 I'm Matt, a self taught dev.
 I've spent the last 10 years of my life traveling around the world and now I'm looking to start a new career in tech.
 <hr>

+#### Values:
+- 1% Better Every Day
+- Every day is a new opportunity to learn something new.
+Training the mind, the body, and the spirit.
+Cultivating a strong mindset and an iron will.
+- Goal oriented.
+Neat and Organized.
+Perceptive, Passionate, Empathetic, Compassionate, and Professional.

 #### 2023 Goals:

 - Finish The Odin Project curriculum 📚